-Here is a small data set from my Tailwind results after using the platform for about a month and a half:
+Here is a small data set from my Tailwind Tribe results after using the platform for about a month and a half:

-You can also breakdown Tailwind Tribe effectiveness on a per-Tribe basis, which I recommend doing to keep track of which Tribes are the most effective for your Pinterest marketing efforts:
+You can also breakdown Tailwind Tribe effectiveness on a per-Tribe basis, which I recommend doing to keep track of which Tribes are the most effective for your Pinterest marketing efforts.

-What I find interesting is that in almost every single Tribe, I receive more reach than I return even with share/upload ratios of 2:1 or 3:1.
+What I find interesting is that in almost every single Tailwind Tribe, I receive more reach than I return even with share/upload ratios of 2:1 or 3:1.

-As you can see, I’ve received as much as 275K in reach from the Tribe ‘Bloggers Chalkboard’, yet I have only contributed 27.4k in reach despite sharing almost 4x as much content as I have contributed.
+I’ve received as much as 275K in reach from the Tribe ‘Bloggers Chalkboard’, yet I have only contributed 27.4k in reach despite sharing almost 4x as much content as I have contributed.

-It’s not uncommon for a pin to be shared by multiple people after you upload it to a Tribe, and many of the Tribe members you will encounter on Tailwind already have 1K+ followers on Pinterest and can instantly give you reach.
+It’s not uncommon for a pin to be shared by multiple people after you upload it to a Tribe, and many of the members you will encounter on Tailwind already have 1K+ followers on Pinterest and can instantly give you reach.